Thinkwise/docs/docs/sf/subjects.md

 It can be indicated by how a look-up presentation field has to be displayed:

 - Auto complete; when typing the next record that satisfies what is being typed is displayed automatically.
 - Combo box; a value from a grid can be selected.
 - Suggestion (contains); this option is still being developed and is currently only available for mobile.
 - Suggestion (starts with); this option is still being developed and is currently only available for mobile.

-- Source (read only); the field is read only and a value cannot be entered manually.
+- Source (readonly); the field is readonly and a value cannot be entered manually.

 Furthermore, it can be indicated whether the data must be refreshed when opening the combo box.